Knowledge Hub

 Why start-ups need to consider consumer protection compliance

-• If you don’t comply with consumer protection legislation you leave yourself open to complaints, poor online reviews or a referral to a relevant trade or professional organisation or trading standards
+• Failing to comply with consumer protection laws leaves you exposed to complaints, damaging online reviews, or even referrals to trade bodies or trading standards authorities.

 What next?